 - Email support around the clock

 This one is a word scam because you can always send an email whenever you wish.
 There’s no promise that you’ll get a response in a timely manner.
 A better promise is 24/7 phone or live chat support.
-Desperate times call for desperate measures, and some web hosts aren’t above featuring these “upsides” as something unique when they’re not.
+Desperate times call for desperate measures, and some web hosts aren’t above promoting these “features” as something unique when they’re not.

 That’s like saying those cookies at open houses are free – they’re free anyway!
-In fact, it’s in your best interest to learn Google Analytics yourself (it’s an incredibly user friendly feature) so you can get reports customized and whenever you wish.
+In fact, it’s in your best interest to learn Google Analytics yourself (it’s an incredibly user friendly toolset) so that you can truly understand your website traffic.
 Google also has a slew of other, related tools to help you optimize your website.
 Even luddites can take advantage of these features, so why rely on a host to do it?

-The biggest sign that a web host is trying to pull a fast one is if they don’t describe in clear language what they offer.
-It should be their job to make things as straightforward as possible.
-If they’re not, they’re hiding something.
+The biggest sign that a web host is trying to pull a fast one is if they don’t describe what they offer in clear language.
+It should be their job to make things as straightforward and easy for you as possible.